worthmine/Text-vCard-Precisely/README.md

 ### geo(), impp(), prodid(), xml(), key(), uid(), member(), sound(), fburl(), caladruri(), caluri()

-I don't think they are not popular paramater, but here are the methods!
+I don't think they are so popular paramater, but here are the methods!

 ## aroud UTF-8